danielanywhere/Geometry/README.md

 -   **FPoint3**.
 A three-dimensional single precision floating-point coordinate.

+-   **FRotation3**.
+A three-dimensional single precision floating-point rotation, similar to a point.

 -   **FScale**.
 A single floating-point scaling value.

 -   **FSize**.
 A single floating-point size.